northstowekarate/northstowekarate.github.io/training/fees/index.md

 ### Dan gradings

 Dan gradings (black belt) generally require examiners from JKA HQ, and can be upwards of £100.
-These are typically held at national and internation courses, often in Windsor and Paisley.
+These are typically held at national and international courses, often in Windsor and Paisley.

 ## Funding
 Northstowe Karate Club has been awarded funding to help with the running costs of the club.
 The club wants to be as accessible as possible, and has allocated some of this funding towards helping those on lower incomes attend.
 We are able to support up to 4 students with: